10 Common Questions from Children with Grief

 4 toys holding magic wands with a unicorn, dragons, castles, willow tree, and a wishing well

-When you are supporting grieving children, questions may arise that may be difficult to answer.
+When you are supporting children with grief, questions may arise that may be difficult to answer.
 In providing children’s grief support over the years, here are some ways that I have found helpful to answer some of the common questions that come up.

 1. What happened?
 How did they die?